astral-sh/uv/docs/guides/tools.md

     $ uv tool run ruff
     ```

-    `uvx` is provided as a short alias since the operation is very common.
+    `uvx` is provided as an alias for convenience.

 Arguments can be provided after the tool name: